 I don’t wear t-shirts very often.
-I prefer shirts with collars, usually polos.
 That’s just a personal style preference, I guess.
 But as I waited for Amazon Prime Video to make Star Trek: Picard’s premiere episode available here in the UK, I was wearing my Star Trek: Picard t-shirt which I’d managed to get a few days ago.
 As I watched the clock tick awfully slowly to the moment I expected the episode to go live, both of the promotional posters for Picard – the vineyard Starfleet logo and the one with Picard and his dog – were hanging framed on my wall.
 And my Jean-Luc Picard action figure stood proudly in my glass display cabinet.
 Suffice to say, I’m a fan.

-I was a little concerned going into Remembrance, and I haven’t really discussed this on the blog before.
+I was a little concerned going into Remembrance, and I haven’t really discussed this on the website before.
 The director of Picard’s premiere, Hanelle M. Culpepper, had directed what I considered to be Star Trek: Discovery’s worst episode by far – Season 2’s The Red Angel.
 That episode failed hard, with incredibly cringeworthy attempts at humour, complete mischaracterisations, and the kind of stupid, paradoxical time travel storyline that really just encapsulated why I don’t like time travel as a concept – and was a great example of how it’s hard to get right.

 Some – perhaps even most – iterations of Star Trek have started with premiere episodes that weren’t especially great.
 In fact the only real exception to this is Deep Space Nine, whose first episode, Emissary, was fantastic.
 So in addition to my concerns about the director, there was precedent for Star Trek shows to have underwhelming starts.
 As excited as I was for Picard, there were those two factors gnawing away in the background making me nervous!